Lusan-sapkota/smart-shell/docs/DEVELOPMENT.md

 ### Model Support

 Smart-Shell supports multiple Gemini models:
-- `gemini-2.5-pro` (default): Most capable model with advanced reasoning
+- `gemini-2.5-flash` (default): Fast, capable model for most use cases
-- `gemini-2.5-flash`: Faster model with good performance
+- `gemini-2.5-pro`: More advanced reasoning, but may be slower or have stricter limits
 - `gemini-2.0-pro`: Legacy model for compatibility

 The model validation system in `shell_builder.py` ensures that: